Calvin-Data-Science/cs375-376-public/content/units/08generative-intro/discussion.md

 {{% next-year %}}
 The instructions and replies didn't make sense for FlipFlop!

+And nobody actually saw a flip-flop.

+Maybe we have pepole keep trying until they see an incorrect answer flip correct and a correct answer flip incorrect.
+(That might be a lot of work though.)
 {{% /next-year %}}

 How can we quantify the performance of large language models?
 Researchers have developed benchmarks to evaluate models on a variety of tasks.